-INX Media case: ED to quiz Karti Chidambaram today
+INX Media case: Karti Chidambaram grilled by ED for 10th time

-New Delhi, Feb 07: The Enforcement Directorate (ED) will on Thursday question Karti Chidambaram, son of former Finance Minister P. Chidambaram.
+New Delhi, Feb 07: The Enforcement Directorate (ED) on Thursday grilled Karti Chidambaram, son of former Finance Minister P. Chidambaram with the INX Media case.
+His father P Chidambaram has been summoned by the agency to join the investigation on Friday.

 Karti has already been questioned by the ED on several occasions in the case.
 The Central Bureau of Investigation is also investigating the case.
 The agencies are probing into how did Karti manage to get clearance from the Foreign Investment Promotion Board (FIPB) in 2007 when his father was the Finance Minister.